ianrastall/text-utils/books/ada/book-ada-02.md

 Ada's approach to type safety has its roots in the 1970s "software crisis" when the U.S. Department of Defense recognized that inconsistent programming practices across military projects were causing costly failures.
-The High Order Language Working Group (HOLWG) was formed to address these systemic issues, and Ada emerged as the solution—a language designed specifically for high-integrity systems where reliability is non-negotiable.
+The High-Order Language Working Group (HOLWG) was formed to address these systemic issues, and Ada emerged as the solution—a language designed specifically for high-integrity systems where reliability is non-negotiable.